The Sun Vanguard

 “So cool,” murmurs Elaine, watching Scarlet’s receding figure.

-Jake glances at the cleric, and then sighs.
+Jake glances at the young cleric, and then sighs.
 Shakes his head, bemused.